 One year later, MoMA appointed Rene d'Harnoncourt as its new Director.
 D'Harnoncourt was well-known for his love of antique and contemporary Mexican artists, and his curatorial work with the Metropolitan Museum of Art.
 Unlike Clark, d'Harnoncourt respected the role Barr had played for the Museum and the two men got along amicably.

-David Rockefeller, Nelson's younger brother, also played a significant role in the Museum.
-When Nelson was elected New York's Governor in 1948, the same year their mother Abby passed away, David took over the role as MoMA's president.
+David Rockefeller, Nelson's younger brother, also played a significant role in the Museum when he took over the role as MoMA's president.
 Possibly David's greatest contribution was commissioning Philip Johnson (thought to have coined the term "International Style" along with Henry-Russell Hitchcock, although some have attributed the term to Barr instead) to redesign MoMA's garden, which became the Abby Aldrich Rockefeller Sculpture Garden.

 Also in 1948, the respective collectors and directors of The Museum of Modern Art and the Metropolitan Museum of Art came to an agreement wherein MoMA would gradually sell off many of its paintings to the Met for $191,000 so that MoMA could continue to make room for new artists.
 This deal ended in 1951, but soon after this the Board of Directors, led by its new chairman John Jay Whitney (and with the help of Barr), decided that MoMA would not sell its art to other museums, and instead would establish a permanent collection.
 This collection was finally established in 1952.